LucasFernandoChannel/one-hundred-projects-challenge/README.md

-# 100 projects challenge
+# 100 projects challenge (Arduino and ESP32)
-This repository has all the code and circuit diagrams of the challenge 100 Hundred Arduino and ESP32 Projects.
+This repository has all the code and circuit diagrams of the challenge 100 Arduino and ESP32 Projects.